Aerial view of a mountain town with buildings, roads, and greenery, surrounded by hills and forests under a partly cloudy sky.

 Get the Facts

-While well intended, 2A fails to deliver real solutions for Vails’ housing crisis.
+While well intended, 2A fails to deliver real solutions for Vails’ affordable housing crisis.
 If passed, 2A will have unintended consequences that will hurt local business owners and the very workers and families it intends to help.
 Keep reading to learn the facts.

 FAQ